Newsroom Veranstaltungen Team & Kontakt

 Participation and Networking

 As a place for encounters and cultural participation, the Museum of Forced Labor wishes to enable visitors to take part in and shape its education and mediation programming.
-Through participatory projects we encourage audiences to collectively develop and test ideas.
+Through participatory projects, we encourage audiences to collectively develop and test ideas.
 The museum is intended to function as a creative space for addressing current issues, welcoming different perspectives, and enabling visitors to pose questions.
 For this purpose, we have consciously chosen to also create spaces for discussion outside the museum itself.

 In addition, the collaboration and cooperation with (extracurricular) educational institutions and with companies, businesses, and associations in the region and beyond is aimed to make the Museum of Forced Labor accessible beyond its institutional framework.
 Providing a space for experiences and experimentation, the museum wishes to offer visitors opportunities for actively taking part in social debates and assuming responsibility for one's individual actions.